Mir Shakil-ur-Rahman’s arrest: Resolve renewed to continue protest

 They said the workers had rendered sacrifices in the past and would do so in future to maintain their independence and would continue highlighting the truth.
 The speakers, including Arshad Aziz Malik, Sabz Ali Shah, Shakeel Farman Ali, Shah Zaman, Imdad Ali Qazalbash and others urged the rulers to release Mir Shakil-ur-Rahman and withdraw cases against him.

-In Karachi, the Jang-Geo workers continued their over 80 day protest near the offices of Jang-TheNews-Geo News against the presectution of their group and that of Editor In chief Mir Shakilu Ur Rahman.
+In Karachi, the Jang-Geo workers continued their over 80 day protest near the offices of Jang-TheNews-Geo News against the presectution of their group and that of Editor In chief OF THE Jang-Geop group.
 The protest was attended by a cross section of group's workers, media and journalist organisations, labour unions and political leaders.

 Baloch said that the federal government was running a vengeful campaign against opposition parties and independent media which the people of Pakistan will always remember.
 He said that detention of Mir Shakil-ur-Rahman was totally in violation of the law and constitution.
 He said that Jang Geo Group has a history of serving the interests of Pakistan since its beginning and the government wanted to shut it down to satisfy its ego.
 He said that the attack on Jang Geo Group was tantamount to depriving millions of people of Pakistan from their right to truth and information.